SWIMMER OF THE YEAR

 Justin Geesey, Dover: The senior was key on the division champion Eagles' 400 free relay squad that finished second in the YIAAA.
 He was eighth in the 50 free at the league meet.

-Ben Hassinger, York Suburban: An all-star last season, Hassinger qualified for the PIAA meet in the 50 free after earning a
+Ben Hassinger, York Suburban: An all-star last season, Hassinger qualified for the PIAA meet in the 50 free after earning a seventh-place medal in districts and bronze in the league.

 Casey Hood, Susquehannock: He closed his Warrior career by placing third in the league and 12th in District 3 in the 100 breaststroke.
 He was also 10th in the 100 fly in the YAIAA.